 The Synchronised Data Extension (SDE), e.g. “Contact_Salesforce’ will be used to sync data from CRM to Marketing Cloud in the future.

-4. Marketing Cloud takes 15 minutes to sync Synchronised Data Extension with CRM and further 10 minutes will be required to update the local data extension.
+4. Marketing Cloud takes 15 minutes to sync Synchronised Data Extension with CRM and a further 10 minutes will be required to update the local data extension.

 If the user wishes to send an instant ‘Welcome email’ whenever any Lead or Contact is generated in CRM, then the user should consider the following two approaches –

 - Journey Builder route or (Journey Builder Subscription plan required)

 Note: Once the “Welcome email” is sent to Lead/Contact, further all steps to complete the marketing cloud life cycle is via Automation Studio.
 Here the assumption is that the ‘Privacy Site URL’ of Lead/Contact has been populated in the Local Data Extension.

 5. After syncing the SDE i.e. ‘Contact_Salesforce’, the records will be populated with the current consent dates & Privacy SIte URL from CRM.